secretGeek/today-i-learned-staging/library/kanopy.md

-# Free Films from Queensland State Library via Kanopy
+﻿# Free Films from Queensland State Library via Kanopy

-> Kanopy is an on-demand film streaming service for public and academic libraries, showcasing more than 30,000 of the world’s best films, including award-winning documentaries, rare and hard-to-find titles, film festival favorites, indie and classic films, and world cinema with collections from Umbrella Entertainment, Madman Entertainment, Under the Milky Way, SND Films and thousands of independent filmmakers.
+> Kanopy is an on-demand film streaming service for public and academic libraries, showcasing more than 30,000 of the world's best films, including award-winning documentaries, rare and hard-to-find titles, film festival favorites, indie and classic films, and world cinema with collections from Umbrella Entertainment, Madman Entertainment, Under the Milky Way, SND Films and thousands of independent filmmakers.
 Kanopy provides access to films of unique social and cultural value; films that are often difficult or impossible to access elsewhere, and programming that features diversity, with a wide array of foreign language films and films on race, and current affairs.